quasarframework/quasar/docs/src/pages/app-extensions/development-guide/install-api.md

 ---
 title: App Extension Install API
-desc: The Quasar API for the installation of an App Extension, providing access to prompt for user information, rendering files in app space and more.
+desc: The Install API for Quasar App Extensions.
+Prompts user for configuration, renders files in app space and more.
 ---

 This page refers to `src/install.js` file which is executed on the installation of the App Extension only.
 Not all App Extensions will need an install -- this is an optional step.